unknowtherwise67/Unified-Android-Tweaker/System-Thermal-Modifications/README.md

 ## CAUTIONS:
 - Don't install with any tweaks root modules as it can cause the conflicts.
-- Advise you should check other root modules if they are causing problems/issues before try pointing out both of my root module.
+- Advise you should check other root modules if they are causing problems/issues before try pointing out my Root Modules/Repos.

 ## TROUBLESHOOTS - IF PROBLEMS OCCURED:
 ### Hardware Buttons Methods: